 The FAB weekend sees great artists performing at the FAB Main stage, or in one of the many FAB Fringe venues.
 Elsewhere, the town is entertained by various dance parades performed by groups hailing from all across the UK, and by shows at our iconic Bull Ring amphitheatre.
 Our famous canals are lined with hundreds of beautifully decorated narrowboats, as well as trading boats that make up the spectacular “floating market”.
 Across Middlewich, festival go-ers can browse an amazing range of arts and crafts, homemade food, drink and antiques stalls, making for a diverse and unique weekend of festivities.

-Visit the Middlewich Makers Market for yourself the last Saturday of every month, 10am-3pm at: Wheelock Street, Middlewich, Cheshire, CW10 9BL
+Visit the Middlewich Mexon Market for yourself on the Third Saturday of every month, 10am-3pm at: Wheelock Street, Middlewich, Cheshire, CW10 9BL

 Middlewich has a long and spectacular history, having been founded by the Romans in AD 70.
 Much of the evidence of our Roman past comes from excavations of the fort at Harbutt’s Field, and you can discover our town’s exciting history for yourself by embarking upon the Roman Middlewich Trail.